ipfs-shipyard/py-ipfs-http-client/docs/releasing.md

-Since releasing new versions is currently a somewhat complicated task, the current procedure (02.06.2017) will be outlined in this document.
+Since releasing new versions is currently a somewhat complicated task, the current procedure (07.08.2017) will be outlined in this document.

-All of this has only ever been tested on Debian 9 (Linux).
+All of this has only been tested on Debian 9 & Fedora 26 (Linux).

 # Prerequirements